Archive for the ‘1st amendment’ Category

 Original Meaning: Freedom of Speech or of the Press

-Summary: Freedom of Speech or of the Press can be defined as freedom from government treating written or spoken words critical of government affairs a punishable crime because it is considered injurious to government.
-Under common law, people had to be careful of any criticism they wrote or said against government or its officials out [...]
+Summary: Freedom of Speech or the Press is the freedom from government officials making speech or writings they find too critical of their affairs a seditious crime.
+Under common law, people had to be careful of any criticism they wrote or said about government policy, laws or official conduct out of fear of being charged […]

 SCOTUS Only ‘Assumes’ You Have 1st Amendment Rights via 14th Amendment